arm-university/Graphical-Micro-Architecture-Simulator/README.md

 ## Purpose of the Simulator
 To produce learners who can program using Arm instructions and describe the corresponding datapaths involved in a single-cycle or a pipelined CPU.
-The simulator also provide error messages/feedback for learning purposes.
+The simulator also provides error messages/feedback for learning purposes.

+A fundamental understanding of an Instruction Set Architecture (ISA) is a crucial skill for all aspiring hardware designers and developers.
+The ISA acts as the interface between hardware and software, specifying what the instruction set can do and how the processor makes use of those instructions - helping developers write more efficient code.

+Sometimes, however, students stuggle to understand how the ISA executes complex commands, for instance for the CPU, databus, memory and I/O. This simulator simplifies this interaction by allowing students to visualize the instruction execution, establishing a clear link between the inner architecture of a microprocessor and the instructions required to efficiently execute commands on the hardware.

 **This tool is currently a BETA version.
 If there are any issues, please read the Reporting Bugs section in [here.](https://github.com/arm-university/Graphical-Micro-Architecture-Simulator/blob/main/Contributions_and_Modifications/Contributions_And_Modifications.md)**